Christmas Potato Soup

 - In food processor or blender container, pour half the soup mixture.
 Cover; process until smooth.
 Repeat with remaining soup.
 Transfer to storage containers and cover and chill up to 3 days.

 - Return soup to Dutch oven.
 Add bacon.
 Heat through.
 Thin with water to desired consistency.
 Ladle into bowls.
 Top with sour cream.
 Float Toasted Stars Topped with sauteed onions and chives.
 Makes 8 (1-cup) servings.
+To serve right away:

 - Chilling step may be omitted.
 Just add bacon and reheat after pureeing.